uditalias/injex/website/docs/express-plugin.md

 ### `createAppCallback`

-If you don't provide the `app` config option, the Express Plugin will create one for you.
-You can pass in the `createAppCallback` if you want to hook up the application instance in order to customize it using middlewares or listening to a network port.
+If you don't provide the `app` config option, the Express Plugin will create an Express app instance for you.
+You can pass in the `createAppCallback` if you want to hook up the application instance with custom middleware or listen to a network port.

 For example: